This Giant Chicken Balloon Looks a Lot Like the President

 What's that strange white blob appearing in the background of photos taken at the White House on Wednesday?
 It's a giant inflatable rooster bearing a striking resemblance to the President, of course.

-This new addition to the scenery was reportedly the handiwork of documentary filmmaker Taran Singh Brar, who was quoted in USA Today saying he installed the 30-foot Donald Trump-inspired chicken balloon on the Ellipse, just south of the White House, to call attention to what he viewed as the President's "weak and ineffective" leadership and accusing him of "playing chicken with North Korea."
+This new addition to the scenery was reportedly the handiwork of documentary filmmaker Taran Singh Brar, who was quoted in USA Today saying he installed the 30-foot Donald Trump-inspired chicken balloon on the Ellipse, just south of the White House, to call attention to what he viewed as the President's "weak and ineffective" leadership, and accusing him of "playing chicken with North Korea."

 According to USA Today, Brar says he obtained all necessary permits for the installation from the National Parks Service and the Secret Service.